-If the Alcyomics Skimune® technology had been available the Northwick Park drug trial disaster, which resulted in catastrophic systemic organ failure in human subjects, could have been averted.
-Most of us remember vividly the drug trial conducted at the Northwick Park Hospital in London.
+If the Alcyomics Skimune® technology had been available the Northwick Park drug trial disaster in 2006, which resulted in catastrophic systemic organ failure in human subjects, could have been averted.
 This was an extreme example of what can go wrong when drugs are introduced to patients without the correct testing protocols.

-The trial involved the experimental monoclonal antibody TGN1412 which was a monoclonal antibody targetted towards CD28, a marker found on regulatory (CD4+ CD28+) T cells.
+The trial involved the experimental humanized monoclonal antibody TGN1412 targeted against CD28, a marker on effector T cells.

-This extreme example demonstrates the need for more effective drug testing and human in vitro models.
-This is especially true when one considers the increasing number of biological drugs (e.g. monoclonal antibodies, biosimilars and cellular therapies) planned or in development.
+This extreme example demonstrates the need for more effective pre-clinical drug safety testing using human in vitro models.

-Alcyomics has tested the anti-CD28 antibody in the human in vitro skin explant assay Skimune®Mab.
-The result shows a grade III reaction with sub-epidermal damage in the skin (skin blistering).
-The data shows that the assay could have predicted and prevented the Northwick Park disaster.
+Alcyomics tested an analogue of the antibody TGN1412 (kindly provided by the National Institute of Biological Standards and Control) using Skimune®Mab.
+The result showed a grade III reaction with sub-epidermal damage in the skin (skin blistering).
+The data showed that the assay could have predicted and prevented the Northwick Park disaster.